/ Programming Ib: Assignment

 - Description of testing and development; Good Error Checking in

-the code; Good analysis & reflection on your work.
+the code; Good analysis & Reflection.

 - Reflection might include a discussion of the program and